dotnet/docs/docs/standard/assembly/strong-named.md

 ## Why strong-name your assemblies?

-For .NET Framework, strong-named assemblies can be installed in the global assembly cache, which is useful in the following scenarios:
+For .NET Framework, strong-named assemblies are useful in the following scenarios:

 - You want to enable your assemblies to be referenced by strong-named assemblies, or you want to give `friend` access to your assemblies from other strong-named assemblies.